ClimateMind/climatemind-backend/README.md

 python3 process.py
 ```

-**_Ensure that you are in the process\_ontology folder when you run this or the command will not find the file._**
+**_Ensure that you are in the /process\_ontology folder when you run this or the command will not find the file._**

 5. Check the climatemind-backend/Output folder.
 If you did this correctly, there should be a .gpickle file.
-6. You can now run the app and it will automatically use this gpickle file.
+6. You can now run the app and it will automatically use this gpickle file to load climate data into the app.

 ## Running the application with Docker Compose (for development)